webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 {{{example url="../webgpu-cube-multiple.html"}}}

-The important part to take away is that unlike WebGL, you'll need unique uniform buffers for any uniforms that are object specific (like a world matrix), and, because of that you also need a unique  bind group per object.
+The important part to take away is that unlike WebGL, you'll need uniform buffers for any uniforms that are object specific (like a world matrix), and, because of that you also may need a unique bind group per object.

 ## Other random differences